zumepro/tultemplate2/template/template.typ

 // )
 // ```
 //
 // - style (str): Visual style to use.
-This can be "latex".
+This can be "classic".
 // - faculty (str): Factulty abbreviation.
 One of "fs", "ft", "fp", "ef", "fua", "fm", "fzs", "cxi".
 // - lang (str): Language code.
 This can be "cs" or "en".
 // - document (str): Type of document.
 This can be "bp", "dp", "ds".